-This is version 83.3 of the NaCo User Manual, applicable for phase I preparation of P83 and Phase II of P82.
-Since NaCo is being constantly improved and modes are refined (especially the new ones), it is advisable to check the NaCo web page for possible updates to this manual and for recent news.
+This is version 83.4 of the NaCo User Manual, applicable for phase II preparation of P83 and Phase II of P82.
+Since NaCo is being constantly improved and modes are constantly refined (especially the new ones), it is advisable to check the NaCo web page for possible updates to this manual and for recent news.

-2.3 Changes for P83
+2.3 Changes for P84

-The following changes will be implemented for P83:
+The following changes are implemented for P84:

-- SAMPol Tentatively offered, pending commissioning: sparse aperture mask interferometry (SAM) can be combined with polarimetry.
+- SAMPol Offered: sparse aperture mask interferometry (SAM) can be combined with polarimetry.
 The simultaneous use of the Wollaston_00 together with the SAM masks presents a unique opportunity to examine systems where there may be polarization signals at very high spatial resolutions.
 SAMPol is similar to SAM and uses pupil tracking and cube modes.
 SAMPol is only offered in VM. - Fabry Perot will not be offered.
 Users are encouraged to consider SINFONI as an alternative. - Spectroscopy will only be offered in VM.
-This applies to both prism and grism spectroscopy. - Wire Grid Polarimetry will be discontinued.
+This applies to grism spectroscopy only, since prism spectroscopy was decommissioned. - Wire Grid Polarimetry is discontinued.
 Users can opt for the Wollaston_00 in combination with the retarder plate. - Special calibrations: all observations requesting special calibrations will be moved to VM.
 Exceptions to this rule will be considered on a case-by-case basis during technical feasibility.